Israeli & Middle Eastern Food

 - Heat the oil until hot but not smoking.
 Drop in tablespoons of the mixture and deep fry until browned, turning once.
 Drain on kitchen paper and serve hot.

 - It is very important not to overcook the cauliflower.
-It will become waterlogged and your fritters will become a soggy mess.
+It will become waterlogged and your fritters will turn into a soggy mess.

 - In Israel, Tal Ha’emek cheese is a perfect substitute for Gruyere